kumar1202/Listen-Attend-and-Spell-Pytorch/README.md

 - Experiment on WSJ dataset
 - Attention Visualize
+- (Ongoing) We just replaced CrossEntropyLoss with NLLLoss.
+The experiments will be rerun and updated soon.

 ## References
 - Special thanks to [William Chan](http://williamchan.ca/), the first author of LAS, for answering my questions during implementation.